Introduction to company funding

 For every entrepreneur who has just starting their journey and are trying to understand the world of startup financing, they should be aware of the roles of the different types of investors and how they see new startup companies.
 At first, these new entrepreneurs may not see the full picture of a company’s life cycle and when investors enter to provide company funding.

-The initial company funding that the company raises is often called “seed capital.”
-Seed funding, also known as seed money, is a form of funding of the business in exchange of an equity stake in the organization.
 And it is termed as “seed” since it is the initial company funding for the business, until the company has the ability to get cash on its own, or until the company is ready to obtain more investments.

 Seed capital comes in various forms like family and friend funding, crowdfunding, and angel investor funding.
 This brief guide is a summary for what any startup founders need to know about seed funding and seeing their company grow.